 Every item in the store is obviously chosen for quality.
 If I hadn’t already been on a Sticky Lips Chicken mission, I would have purchased some delicious looking crab stuffed sole that I watched one of the chefs sprinkling with vibrant red smoked paprika.

 I had seen this recipe for Sticky Lips Chicken in my new Colorado Classique Cookbook.
-The recipe called for a slice of frozen veal stock which I had never seen anywhere and was available at their market.
+The recipe called for a slice of frozen veal demi glace which I had never seen anywhere and was available at their market.
 With my sack filled with items I have never seen, such as wild boar sausage, New York style split buns, and that frozen veal stock, we headed back South to prepare that chicken for dinner.

 This is simply, and surprisingly delicious and I fully credit the impressive flavors to good quality chicken,